An Interview with Professor Ed Hawkins MBE

 Mossy Earth's work to restore wild ecosystems, support wildlife and biodiversity, and fight climate change is inspiring.
 Their commitment to preserving and protecting the natural world is essential in the face of the ongoing environmental challenges we face as a global community.
 They serve as an example to us all of the importance of taking action to protect our planet and its precious ecosystems.

 If you'd like to get involved in the Show Your Stripes movement and raise awareness of climate change (while looking pretty stylish at the same time, like Ed in one of our black hoodies) then take a look at our ShowYourStripes range.
-Like all of our clothing, items in the collection are made from GOTS-certified organic cotton.
+Like all of our clothing, items in the collection are made from certified organic cotton.
 Profits from this range also go towards re-wilding projects with Mossy Earth.

 Want more?
 Stay in touch!